 When you have a one-time web scraping requirement, you can use a visual web scraper, but using it as a part of a business workflow is not recommended.
-In case you are running a business where you need to scrape data from very few static web pages, and that too very occasionally (say once a month), you can get someone in your team who knows what data has to be scraped to understand the workings of a visual web scraper within a matter of hours and then extract the data from time to time.
+In case you are running a business where you need to crawl data from very few static web pages, and that too very occasionally (say once a month), you can get someone in your team who knows what data has to be scraped to understand the workings of a visual web scraper within a matter of hours and then extract the data from time to time.
 Visual web crawlers are especially helpful for small businesses that lack a tech team and have minute scraping requirements.

 A visual web crawler is almost the same as someone clicking on “inspect elements” on a webpage and copy-pasting data from the HTML content.
 Instead, when you use a visual web scraper, you end up clicking on a part of the webpage and the software copies the data for you into a location of your choice.